bareyan/rust-kg-explorer/Readme.md

 - Cargo
 - A valid dataset name (for Web Data Commons mode) or a local RDF file (for file mode)

-**Datasets:** The datasets are pulled from Web Data Commons Entity Specific Datasets.
+**Datasets:** The datasets are pulled from Web Data Commons Class Specific Datasets.

 ## How to Use